PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ lastweek 3 a
 ```

+If you do not use GPUs then you should remove ",alloctres%50" from FMT to shorten the output.

 ### View Slurm efficiency reports without specifying the job id

 If you set `#SBATCH --mail-user` in your Slurm script then you will receive an efficiency report by email.
 The following command can also be used from the directory containing the slurm output file (e.g., `slurm-3741530.out`):